All dog classes are not the same!

 Be careful - a puppy'socialization' class that is nothing more than a play party or tricks for treats type class may actually imprint some puppies in a negative way and encourage poor behavior.
 My puppy class is structured and socializing is monitored to help ensure a great experience for all particpants.

 Q. My puppy is almost six months, may I register it for the Obedience & Manners Class?
 Other programs teach young puppies the stay command...why don't you?

-Results Obedience & Manners concentrates more on the mechanics of commands.
-The pets do not visit with each other until manners are learned and the pets are relaxed as we do in Puppy Class again until Obedience & Manners Level Two - if they are ready for same and want to be social.
+Results Obedience & Manners Level One lessons concentrate more on the mechanics of commands.
+The pets at this level do not visit with each other until manners are learned and the pets are relaxed.
+Socializing may be done as we do in Puppy Class in Obedience & Manners Level Two - if they are ready for same and want to be social.
 Some dogs do not appreciate another dog 'in their face or space'.
 As long as manners are in place and a pet is comfortable, socializing is not forced.
-Just like people, some pets simly are not interested.
-It is important that when visiting, a pet can display manners.
+Just like people, some pets simply are not interested.
+It is important that when visiting, pets do display manners.

 Q. My pet is older than six months, and is nervous and shy, may it attend the puppy class?

 First read the above answer.
 If you believe your pet will benefit from the more relaxed atmosphere of the puppy class, and you believe it will not continually bark and growl at the others in class, or scare the other puppies, you may register for the puppy class.
 Be sure to note your concerns and reason for wanting your older pet in the Puppy class.
 If your pet may benefit from a class where the activity level is more structured, or may bark and/or growl, the Obedience & Manners Level One program should be attended.
 Please read the next FAQ.